Stanko/Stanko.github.io/_posts/2019-02-09-fake-audio-spectrum-using-perlin-noise.md

 <small class="SideNote">
 Try disabling all checkboxes but "static".
 </small>
 for the spectrum.
-Then I combined it with the data from this great post about [language pitch](https://erikbern.com/2017/02/01/language-pitch.html).
-At the end, I ended up tweaking values for it to "look better", based only on my personal feel.
+Then combine it with the data from this great post about [language pitch](https://erikbern.com/2017/02/01/language-pitch.html).
+At the end, I ended up tweaking values to make it "look better", based only on my personal feel.

 Only thing left was to multiple the values I got with the
 <label class="SideNote-trigger">randomly generated value.</label>